Ibercaja Estadio

 In the spring of 2024, however, the idea of building a temporary stadium, to which the club would move for the duration of the reconstruction to speed up the whole process, was born.
 In the end, it was this “plan B” that was decided upon.

-When will the Mini Romareda be built?
+When will the Ibercaja Estadio be built?

 Real Zaragoza is expected to play at the temporary stadium for two seasons, 2025/26 and 2026/27 (the new La Romareda is scheduled to be completed in the summer of 2027).

-How much will the Mini Romareda cost?
+How much will the Ibercaja Estadio cost?

 Construction of the facility was entrusted to a consortium of companies composed of local Grupo MLN and NUSSLI Group of Switzerland.
 The contract is worth more than €12.75 million and includes not only the construction (construction alone is expected to cost €5.6 million), but also the maintenance of the stadium for the next two years, followed by its demolition.
-Also to be added to the costs associated with the construction of the Mini Romareda are nearly €2.6 million worth of site preparation work and smaller contracts.
+Also to be added to the costs associated with the construction of the Ibercaja Estadio are nearly €2.6 million worth of site preparation work and smaller contracts.

 Advertisement